 Do I have to take part?

-No, and no one should make you do so.
-You should only fill in the questionnaire if you want to.
+No, and nobody should make you do so.
 Your participation in this research is voluntary.

 Is this project affiliated with any religious groups, organisations, or sects?

 Is this project affiliated with any political institutions, organisations, or parties?

 Yes, the project is affiliated with the University College Dublin (Ireland) and Brock University (Canada).

 How is this project funded?

 Funding for this project was provided by the European Research Council.
 Project name: BeyondOpposition: Opposing Sexual and Gender Rights and Equalities: Transforming Everyday Spaces.
 Funding Number: 817897.